The Lucifer Complex (1978)

 Written by David L. Hewitt and Dale Skillicorn.

-The Actors: Robert Vaughn (Glen Manning), Merrie Lynn Ross (April Adams), Keenan Wynn (the spy chief), Aldo Ray (unknown), William Lanning (the watcher, narrator), Ross Durfee (Nazi General), Victoria Carroll (unknown), Glenn Ransom (unknown), Kieu Chinh (Asian prisoner), Lynn Cartwright (female Nazi interrogator Frau Brunner), Colin Eliot Brown (unknown), Corinne Cole (unknown), Gustaf Unger (unknown), Bertil Unger (unknown), Carol Terry (unknown), Chellio Campbell (unknown), Joel Bailey (German soldier), Rick Calabrese (Nazi soldier), Lisa Drake (clone), Leo Gordon (Norris, the boss), Charlie LeSueur (clone)
+The Actors: Robert Vaughn (Glen Manning), Merrie Lynn Ross (April Adams), Keenan Wynn (the spy chief), Aldo Ray (German soldier), William Lanning (the watcher, narrator), Ross Durfee (Nazi General), Victoria Carroll (unknown), Glenn Ransom (unknown), Kieu Chinh (Asian prisoner), Lynn Cartwright (female Nazi interrogator Frau Brunner), Colin Eliot Brown (unknown), Corinne Cole (unknown), Gustaf Unger (unknown), Bertil Unger (unknown), Carol Terry (unknown), Chellio Campbell (unknown), Joel Bailey (German soldier), Rick Calabrese (Nazi soldier), Lisa Drake (clone), Leo Gordon (Norris, the boss), Charlie David LeSueur (curly haired clone), Luciano Pigozzi (the mad doctor)

 Free Download of the old movie The Lucifer Complex